astriaai/astria-docs/docs/api/0-overview.md

 title: API overview
 ---

-# Astria API Fine-tuning - Intro
+# Astria Fine-tuning API - Overview

 ## Billing
 The API uses account credits just like the web interface.
 See section below for 'Create a new fine-tune' for development purposes using <code>branch=fast</code>.
 Once you're ready for production, you can [purchase credits](https://www.astria.ai/users/edit#billing) and adjust the quantity on the checkout page to how much you need.